beeware/briefcase/docs/reference/platforms/macOS/platform_quirks.rst

-Briefcase will warn when it finds files that cannot be merged, and will fall back to copying the version matching the platform where Briefcase has been executed (i.e., if you're running on an arm64 MacBook, the version from the arm64 wheel will be coped).
+Briefcase will warn when it finds files that cannot be merged, and will fall back to copying the version matching the platform where Briefcase has been executed (i.e., if you're running on an arm64 MacBook, the version from the arm64 wheel will be copied).
 You must determine whether this will cause a problem at runtime.

-For many forms of content, the files that cannot be merged files are **not** used at runtime.
+For many forms of content, the files that cannot be merged are **not** used at runtime.
 For example, the ``.a`` and ``.h`` files provided by NumPy exist so that code can statically link against NumPy.
 They are not needed at runtime by Python code that imports and uses NumPy.